 Tomcat's bin/ directory contains the start scripts.
-Use one of them for starting Tomcat once it is correctly configured (check the installation chapter), and once the appropriate a3servers.xml configuration file has been put in Tomcat's conf/ directory.
+Use one of them for starting Tomcat once it is correctly configured (check the installation chapter), and once the appropriate a3servers.xml and a3debug.cfg configuration files have been put in Tomcat's conf/ directory.